marco-ippolito/fiume/README.md

 #### Constructor

-- `StateMachine.from`: static function that returns a new instance of the state machine, takes as input:
+- `StateMachine.from`: A static function that returns a new instance of the state machine.
+It takes the following parameters:
   - `states`: An array of `State` objects representing the states of the state machine.
   - `options` (optional): Configuration options for the state machine:
     - `id` (string): The id of the machine,
-    - `context`: User defined context.
+    - `context`: User-defined object.
-    > Don't add in `context` objects that cannot be copied, like database connections, sockets, emitter,    request, use `sharedData` instead!
+    > Don't add in `context` objects that cannot be copied, like database connections, sockets, emitter, request, etc. Instead use `sharedData`!
-    - `sharedData`: User defined object.
+    - `sharedData`: User-defined object.
-    > Use `sharedData` to store database connection, sockets, request/response, etc ...
+    > Use `sharedData` to store database connection, sockets, request/response, etc.

 Example: